alex289/whs-typst-templates/README.md

 ```
 Or create a project on the typst web app based on this template.

+## Customizing this template

+If the predefined design of this template doesnt fit your needs, you can customize it by following these steps:

+1. Download the repository of the templates
+2. Copy the template folder `/templates/{type}/template` into your project.
+3. Replace the import of `@preview/modern-whs-{type}` with `template/lib.typ`

 ## Contributing

 When contributing make sure to format all files with [typstyle](https://github.com/Enter-tainer/typstyle).